Joelx/PersonalityAdaptiveChatbot/README.md

 - `big5_detection`: Experiments related to Big Five personality trait modeling and exploration of the developed models.
 - `haystack`: Experiments focusing on building a deployment-ready NLP pipeline with the Haystack framework.
 - `langchain`: Experiments related to the adaptive Natural Language Generation (NLG) components using the LangChain framework.
 This includes Language Model Likelihood (LLM) evaluation, prompt engineering, and conversation memory.
 - `model_persisting`: Work focused on optimizing and persisting the finalized Big Five modeling using MLFlow.
+The trained models can be found as `.joblib` and  `.pickle` files, as well as in the artifact storage of the MLflow database and file base.
 - `results`: Documentation of the results of the project, including classification scores and response generation.

 ### `pipeline`